monsonite/SPIder/README.md

 As data is sent serially, only 1 clock line and 1 or 2 data lines are needed to transfer data from 1 module to another.
 This keeps wiring and buses to a minimum.

-Four types are of interest, and are all used for different applications on the Spider testbed ALU.
+Five types are of interest, and are all used for different applications on the Spider testbed ALU.

 74HC164: An 8-bit serial input/output, parallel output device used as the Accumulator.
 Has an asynchronous reset and a data inhibitor.
 Used for serial to parallel conversion.
 Comes in a compact 14-pin package.
 Can be clocked at up to 50MHz at 5V.